opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Then we have to assign the interface via **Interface->Assignments**, choose our instance (e.g. instance 0 is interface wg0), enable it, hit **Prevent Interface Removal** and don't configure an IP address.

-After ths we can go to **Firewall->NAT->Outbound** and add a rule.
+After this we can go to **Firewall->NAT->Outbound** and add a rule.
 Check that rule generation is set to manual or hybrid.
 Add a rule and select your WAN as **Interface**. **Source** should be the Tunnel Network you use and **Translation / target** set to WAN address.